Prerequisite: Round Robin Scheduling with arrival time as 0

 - Check if any other process request has arrived.
 If a process request arrives during the quantum time in which another process is executing, then add the new process to the Ready queue

-- After quantum time has passed, check for any processes in Ready queue.
-If ready queue is empty continue current process.
-If queue not empty and current process is not complete, then add current process to the end of the ready queue.
+- After the quantum time has passed, check for any processes in the Ready queue.
+If the ready queue is empty continue the current process.
+If the queue not empty and the current process is not complete, then add the current process to the end of the ready queue.

 - Take the first process from the Ready queue and start executing it (same rules)

 - Repeat all steps above from 2-5

 - If the process is complete and the ready queue is empty then the task is complete

 After all these we get the three times which are: